 The Index of Industrial Production (IIP) is a composite indicator that measures the short-term changes in the volume of production of a basket of industrial products during a given period with respect to that in a chosen base period.
-Industrial output measured by the index of industrial production (IIP) expanded by 5.8% during FY24 as compared to 5.2% during FY23.
-Manufacturing sector, which accounts for three-fourths of the industrial sector largely shaped the industrial sector recovery.
+IIP expanded by 5.8% during FY24 as compared with 5.2% in the previous year.
+Within the manufacturing sector, 13 of 23 industry groups recorded y-o-y expansion, led by transport equipment, motor vehicles and basic metals.
+In terms of the use-based classification, all categories recorded y-o-y expansion.